wp-plugins/my-reading-library/readme.txt

 == Update Path ==

-* Pull book details from Amazon and set as props.
+* Pull total pages of book from Amazon and set as property on book edit page.
-* Add language, edition, total pages, category, and abridged props.
-* Use calendar UI for dates.
+* Use calendar UI for dates on the book edit page.
+* Set number of books displayed in each widget book category.

 == Known Bugs ==
 * In the book manager, the Title and Reader columns will not sort properly when the title is clicked
 * The integration with the Twenty Eleven WP Theme is inconsistent and buggy
+* Total books setting in options does not effect onhold books

 == Demo Site ==